 Current treatment focuses on relieving symptoms and helping people self-manage the condition.
-Be skeptical of any health care provider who recommends excessive and expensive treatments that may have serious side effects and no proven benefits.

 You should work with your provider to develop a treatment plan that addresses your specific symptoms and concerns.
 It is best to begin treatment by focusing on the symptoms that cause you the most problems.

-Treatment approaches by symptom may include:
+Treatment approaches by symptom may include.

-Fatigue and postexertional malaise
+Fatigue and postexertional malaise:

-Emotional and Mental Health Problems
+Emotional and Mental Health Problems:

 People with CFS often experience post-exertional malaise after physical activity, which can last days to weeks.
 Creating an individualized plan balancing activity with appropriate periods of rest can help improve quality of life.